 - Helps in creating a healthy environment where the students do not compete with each other and work towards achieving their targets.

 Outcome-Based Learning – Is it worth it?

 Though critics have their fair share of reservations about outcome-based learning patterns solely on the approach that it takes, the results and efficacy of this model are far beyond debate.
 This training model and development model heavily influence the training results, making it much easier to absorb and teach.
 Thus, moving from traditional in-person training to pre-recorded online sessions and tie-ing up with the right online learning partner to manage these tasks.

 To date, over 500,000 learners have successfully upskilled and reskilled themselves via upGrad at industry-defying rates of over 85%.
-Our cutting edge curricula and collaboration with the leading global faculty and industry experts makes us the pioneers in helping enterprises create a workforce that is ready to conquer tomorrow, today.
+Our cutting-edge curricula and collaboration with the leading global faculty and industry experts make us the pioneers in helping enterprises create a workforce that is ready to conquer tomorrow, today.

 What is the main objective of outcome based learning?

 The main objective of the outcome based learning is to equip the learners with right knowledge and mindset which is helpful in the long- run.

 The important characteristics of OBE are Clear criteria to measure the proficiency, Adaptive to the student’s needs, and Learners are given sufficient time to achieve their targets.

 What are the principles of OBE?